austin006/austin006.github.io/docs/project-portfolio/projects/2025/alc.md

 ***

-## :material-target: Objectives
+## :material-key: Key Takeaways

-1. Learn how to build a dual-deployment high power rocket
+- Learned how to build a dual-deployment high power rocket

-2. Collaborate with [BYU Spacecraft](https://spacecraft.byu.edu/club/) to carry a payload with camera
+- Collaboratd with [BYU Spacecraft](https://spacecraft.byu.edu/club/) to carry a payload with camera

 ***